crossplane-contrib/crossplane-cdk8s/README.md

 ```

 This will generate one or more YAML files in the `dist` directory, for example:

 * `dist/project.k8s.yaml`

-However until you add content to `synth` it will be empty, so let's switch to
+However until you add `Charts` to your `main.ts` the `cdk8s synth` output will be
-the `acme-platform-aws` example.
+empty, so let's switch to the `acme-platform-aws` example.

 #### Build and Synth: `examples/typescript/acme-platform-aws`